gemseo/gemseo/doc_src/source/software/installation.rst

     conda create -c conda-forge -n gemseo python=3.9 gemseo

-You can change the python version to 3.6, 3.7 or 3.8.
+You can change the Python version to 3.7 or 3.8.

 Install from an archive
 ***********************